basho/basho_docs/content/riak/kv/3.0.4/using/cluster-operations.md

 #### [Enabling and Disabling Handoff][ops handoff]

-Information on using the `riak-admin handoff` interface to enable and disable handoff.
+Information on using the `riak admin handoff` interface to enable and disable handoff.

 [Learn More >>][ops handoff]